karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 }
 ```

-As you can guess, any HTTP request made to Kong would actually match this API,
+As you can guess, any HTTP request made to Qordoba would actually match this API,
 since all URIs are prefixed by the root character `/`.
 As we know from the
 [Request URI][proxy-request-uri] section, the longest URIs are evaluated first
-by Kong, so the `/` URI will eventually be evaluated last by Kong, and
+by Qordoba, so the `/` URI will eventually be evaluated last by Qordoba, and
 effectively provide a "fallback" API, only matched as a last resort.

 [Back to TOC](#table-of-contents)

 ## Configuring SSL for an API

-Kong provides a way to dynamically serve SSL certificates on a per-connection
+Qordoba provides a way to dynamically serve SSL certificates on a per-connection
 basis.
 Starting with 0.10, the SSL plugin has been removed and SSL certificates
 are directly handled by the core, and configurable via the Admin API.
 Your
 client HTTP library must support the [Server Name Indication][SNI] extension to
 make use of this feature.

-SSL certificates are handled by two resources of the Kong Admin API:
+SSL certificates are handled by two resources of the Qordoba Admin API:

 - `/certificates`, which stores your keys and certificates.
 - `/snis`, which associates a registered certificate with a Server Name